bilalq126/EEG-Signal-Enhancement-EMG-Noise-Reduction/README.md

 ## Acknowledgments
 - Special thanks to the authors of the libraries used in this project.
 - Inspired by various DSP techniques and research papers on EEG signal processing.

----

-Feel free to customize this README further to better fit your project's specifics.
-Make sure to replace placeholders like `yourusername` with your actual GitHub username and update the screenshot path as needed.